-The FHWA's Office of Innovative Program Delivery has developed a series of training sessions for interested state, regional, and local government officials.
-The purpose of this training is to provide information and tools to government officials looking to better understand how to develop and evaluate potential P3 proposals.
+The FHWA's Center for Innovative Finance Support has developed a series of training sessions for interested state, regional, and local government officials.
+The purpose of this training is to provide information and tools to government officials looking to better understand how to evaluate potential P3 proposals.

 Who can request this training?
 Any state, regional, or local transportation entity can request the training.

 What does the training consist of?
 An FHWA-sponsored instructor will present in-person training at your site.
 The training will be tailored to address the needs of each requesting agency.
 The agenda and training modules presented will be determined through a discussion with FHWA staff and an evaluation of needs.

 What type of training is it?
 The training is a mix of presentations, class discussions, and hands-on computer training using the P3-VALUE 2.0 tool, an Excel-based set of spreadsheets that provide a way to better understand the development and evaluation of P3 bids from the public and private sector perspectives.

 How long is the training?
 Depending upon the training course options selected, the training can be as short as 1/2 day or as long as 3 days.
 The intent is to fit the training schedule to best meet the need s of your agency.

 Training course options: Review the details on training modules on the reverse side, and select from among them, depending upon your agency's needs:

 How many staff can participate and what does the requesting agency need to provide?
 Training can be provided for a maximum class size of 40 students.
 There is a no minimum.
 The agency will need to provide the classroom (and computers, especially if Module 6 is included in the course) .

 For more information: See the FHWA Center for Innovative Finance Support P3 website at: https://www.fhwa.dot.gov/ipd/p3/toolkit/